Readri205/MS4_shopfront/README.md

 ## Site Goals

-* This website provides a functionality for users to purchase a selection of wines from a winestore. users can select from a number of menu dropdowns for wines that suite their interest across red, white, rose, sparkling and fortified.
-The user can select the wines and place them in a shopping cart, prrocide user details for delivery and make credit card payment.
+* This website provides a functionality for users to purchase a selection of wines from a wine store. users can select from a number of menu drop-downs for wines that suite their interest across red, white, rose, sparkling and fortified.
+The user can select the wines and place them in a shopping cart, provide user details for delivery and make credit card payment.

 * **NOTE: This site is currently entirely for educational purposes only.
 Whilst there is an ability to register for the site, any personal details entered are not protected.**